Perceptual Evaluation of Audio Quality: Models

 The model follows the fundamental properties of the auditory system and it differences stages of physiological and psychoacoustic effects.
 The first part models the construction of the signal with a Discrete Fourier transform and filter banks.
 The second part provides cognitive processing as the human brain does.
 The next image represents a simple block diagram of the relationship between the human audio system and an objective psychoacoustic model.

 From the model comparison of the test signal with the (original) reference signal, a number of model output variables are derived.
 Each model output variable may measure different psychoacoustic dimensions.
-In the final stage the model output variables are combined to produce a result that copes with subjective quality assessment.
+In the final stage the model output variables are combined using a neural network (weights defined in standard) to produce a result that copes with subjective quality assessment.

 There are two variations of the model.
-The Basic version (less processing intensive) was developed to be fast enough for real-time monitoring.
-The Advanced version is computationally more demanding and may deliver slightly more accurate results.
+The Basic version (less processing intensive) was developed to be fast enough for real-time monitoring and only uses FFT.
+The Advanced version is computationally more demanding and may deliver slightly more accurate results; it uses FFT and filter banks to produce more MOVs for the neural network to work with.